-Scuba diving is always based on the experience of the diver and the certification level.
-It’s important to consider the level of experience required when planning a liveaboard diving trip in Indonesia.
+Diving is always based on the experience of the diver as well as their certification level.
+Considering the level of experience required when planning a liveaboard diving trip in Indonesia is essential.
 All liveaboard companies require a minimum of advanced open water certification with at least 25 logged dives.
-It’s important to research the specific requirements for each trip and to make sure you are properly certified for the diving that you will be doing as some dive sites pack strong front and down currents not suitable for beginner divers.
+It’s essential to research the specific requirements of each trip and to make sure you are appropriately certified for the diving you will be doing, as some dive sites pack strong front and down currents unsuitable for beginner divers.

 Know what to bring on a Indonesia liveaboard

-A liveaboard trip is special as you live on the vessel for a number of days, a week or even more.
-Personal belongings are a must have together with personal hygiene products: toothbrush, toothpaste, etc. Most liveaboard vessels they provide basics such as face and bath towels, but when it comes to shampoo and shower gel it is wise to bring your own.
+A liveaboard trip is unique because you live on the vessel for several days, a week, or even more.
+Personal belongings and hygiene products such as a toothbrush and toothpaste are must-haves.
+While most liveaboard vessels provide basics such as face and bath towels, it is wise to bring your own shampoo and shower gel.

-Additionally, if you have any personal dive equipment it’s always good to bring it on the trip.
-Liveaboard vessels provide rental dive equipment at an extra cost of approximately USD 35 per day with or without dive computer.
+If you have any personal dive equipment, it’s always good to bring it on the trip.
+Liveaboard vessels provide rental dive equipment at an extra cost with or without a dive computer.

-And last, pack enough clothes for the trip or check with the liveaboard if they provide laundry services.
-Water supply is limited on liveaboards and some vessels are not equipped with water maker systems.
+And last, pack enough clothes during the trip or check with Liveaboard if they provide laundry services.
+Water supply is limited on liveaboards, and some vessels are not equipped with water maker systems.

 How to choose your Indonesia liveaboard

-Indonesia has more than 100 liveaboard vessels of different sizes, all providing the same itineraries.
-Choosing the right liveaboard for you it’s paramount for comfort, safety and the fun it should bring.
+Indonesia has over 100 liveaboard vessels of different sizes, all providing identical itineraries.
+Choosing the right Liveaboard for you, it’s paramount for comfort, safety, and the fun it should bring.